micheldavrdz/100-days-Python/README.md

-# 100 dias Python
+# 100 days of Python
- Repositorio para proyectos diarios de Python

- Daily Pythonp projects repository
+## English

+This repository is simply to store my journey learning Python with a daily project for a 100 days

+### Projects

+* Day 1: Variables

+## Spanish

+Este repositorio es simplemente para guardar mi viaje de aprendizaje de Python con un proyecto diario durante 100 días

+### Proyectos

+* Día 1: Variables